Carbon Management Technology Conference 2015 (CMTC 2015)

 Dr. Julio Friedmann is the Principal Deputy Assistant Secretary for the Office of Fossil Energy at the Department of Energy.
 His portfolio includes R&D and programs in Clean Coal and Carbon Management, Oil and Gas systems, international engagements in clean fossil energy, and inter-agency engagements within the US government.
 Previously he held the position of Deputy Assistant Secretary for Clean Coal and Carbon Management, Office of Fossil Energy.
 He was responsible for DOE’s R&D program in advanced fossil energy systems, large demonstration projects, carbon capture,...Read more

-Janet Gellici (gel-lee-cee), CAE, is Executive Vice President & Chief Operating Officer of the National Coal Council (NCC).
+Janet Gellici (gel-lee-cee), CAE, is Chief Executive Officer of the National Coal Council (NCC).
 The NCC is an Advisory Committee to the U.S. Secretary of Energy, providing advice and recommendations to the Secretary on general policy matters relating to coal and the coal industry.

 Prior to joining the NCC in May 2013, Gellici served as Chief Executive Officer of the American Coal Council (ACC).
-Gellici served as Communications Director of the Colorado School of Mines’ Management Institute and as Public Information Director of the Western Governors’...Read more
+Gellici served as Communications Director of the Colorado School of Mines’ Management Institute and as Public Information Director of the Western Governors’ Association.
+Gellici also...Read more

 Mauricio joined NRG in 2004, shortly before the company moved to its current headquarters in Princeton, NJ.
 In his role as Chief Operating Officer, he is responsible, as he describes it, for "making sure the trains run on time."
 He holds top responsibility for ensuring that NRG's entire generating and thermal operations fleets operate at top levels of safety, performance and environmental sustainability.
 He also leadsNRG's engineering and construction activities related to new generation and repowering projects.
 By overseeing commodities trading through increasingly volatile energy...Read more